 Ethiopia was one of the earliest world centres of agricultural innovation.
 Archeologists have found the oldest known human ancestors in Ethiopia, including Ardipithecus ramidus kadabba (c.
 5.8 - 5.2 million years old) and Australopithecus anamensis (c.
 4.2 million years old).
-Unlike most African nations, it was never a European colony, and it has been important to the modern history of Africa as a symbol of independence.
+Unlike most African nations, it was never a European colony, and it has been essential to the modern history of Africa as a symbol of independence.
 Its capital, Addis Ababa, was the headquarters of the Organisation of African Unity (OAU).
-The African Union’s successor is also based there, as is the United Nations Economic Commission for Africa.
+The African Union’s successor and the United Nations Economic Commission for Africa are also based here.
 The nation’s recent history has been marked by the fall of one of the world’s last emperors, a socialist revolution, a succession of devastating famines, and civil war between its central government and several regions.
 In 1993, Eritrea, a province of Ethiopia since 1962, seceded after a 30-year war with Ethiopia’s central government.
 Major famines occurred in 1972-74, 1984-85, 1987, and 1989-90, killing perhaps 2 million people.
-In each case, international donors, mainly from the West, provided millions of tons of food aid.
+International donors, mainly from the West, provided millions of tons of food aid in each case.

 Modern Ethiopia’s borders result from the late-19th-century expansion under Emperor Menelik II, who assumed the throne in 1889.
 He used alliances with European powers and imported firearms to unite his rivals behind him and conquer rich lands to the east, west, and south.
 In 1896 his armies defeated a modern Italian army at the Battle of Adowa (Adwa) to assure Ethiopia’s independence.
 Disorders that followed Menelik’s death brought his daughter to the throne in 1917, with his cousin, Tafari Makonnen, as regent and heir apparent.
 When the empress died in 1930, Tafari was crowned Emperor Haile Selassie I. Haile Selassie, called the “Lion of Judah”, outlawed slavery, created a constitution, began a modern army, educational system, and bureaucracy between 1916 and 1935, when Fascist Italy invaded and occupied Ethiopia.
 Haile Selassie resumed the throne in 1941 and remained in power until he was overthrown on 12 September 1974 by a military clique.

-In May 1995 multiparty elections took place, won by the EPRDF.
+In May 1995, multiparty elections took place, won by the EPRDF.
 The president of the transitional government, EPRDF leader Meles Zenawi, became the first Prime Minister of the Federal Democratic Republic of Ethiopia.
 In 1996 Ethiopia’s thirteen provinces, many derived from historical regions, were reorganised into nine (now ten) ten ethnically based and politically autonomous regional states and two chartered cities.
 However, border disputes between Ethiopia and Eritrea resulted in a vicious war in 1998-1999 that left more than 80,000 dead.
-There have also been disputes and ethnic clashes between various ethnicities.
-Late 2020 military confrontations between the federal government and forces of the Tigray People’s Liberation Front caused thousands of refugees to flee to neighbouring Sudan.
+There have been disputes and ethnic clashes between various ethnicities.
+In late 2020 military confrontations between the federal government and Tigray People’s Liberation Front forces caused thousands of refugees to flee to neighbouring Sudan.
 Multiethnic Ethiopia, which has a rich and proud history, nevertheless remains a troubled country.
 These photos are from 1973 when Haile Selassie, the the “Lion of Judah”, was still on his throne.